JoshCripps/EndarioShowcase/README.md

 ## About
 Showcase of Source Code from Endario - A Survival Village Simulator.
-Selected Folders and screenshots of Blueprints are shown.
+Selected Folders and Screenshots of Blueprints are shown.